Monday, May 23, 2005

 SIFF 2005 Rambling: Malfunkshun: The Andrew Wood Story, Mysterious Skin, 4, and Frozen

-(Scot Barbour, US, 2005)
+(Scot Barbour, US, 2005, 107 minutes)

 I was Andy's biggest fan not because he was going to be a rock star.
 I was Andy's biggest fan because Andy was who he was.
 If you met Andy, you loved him like I loved him.--David Wood, Andrew's father

-It's hard to predict whether viewers who aren't interested in the Seattle scene will take to this well-contructed portrait.
-I am, so I did, and I was never a big fan of Malfunkshun or Mother Love Bone (Mudhoney and Nirvana were more my speed).
-Andrew Wood, AKA Landrew the Love Child, was the flamboyant front man for both, the latter of which morphed into Pearl Jam after his drug-related death in 1990.
+Andrew Wood, AKA Landrew the Love Child, was the flamboyant front man for those first two acts, the latter of which morphed into Pearl Jam after his drug-related death in 1990.
 For those who enjoyed Doug Pray's Hype!, I'd recommend Malfunkshun.
-Plus, it includes members of the title band and MLB (like Stone Gossard and Greg Gilmore), producer/musician Jack Endino of Skin Yard, Chris Cornell and Kim Thayil of Soundgarden, Wood's family, friends and fiancee, and other interesting locals.
+Plus, it includes members of the title band and Mother Love Bone, like Stone Gossard and Greg Gilmore, producer/musician Jack Endino of Skin Yard, Chris Cornell and Kim Thayil of Soundgarden, Wood's family, friends and fiancée, and other interesting locals.

 Neptune: Sat., 6/4, 6:30PM and EMP: Thurs., 6/9, 7:00PM.

-(Gregg Araki, US, 2004)
+(Gregg Araki, US, 2004, 105 minutes)

-This evocative adaptation of the highly-praised Scott Heim novel is an impressive return to form for Araki (The Doom Generation).
-More to the point, it's his best film.
-Yes, Mysterious Skin is disturbing-it concerns sexual abuse and the results thereof-but more is suggested than shown, and Araki coaxes fine performances from his cast, particularly Joseph Gordon-Levitt (yep, that Third Rock from the Sun kid) as the sociopathic Neil, Brady Corbet as the likably pathetic Brian, and Mary Lynn Rajskub (24's Chloe) as a woman who also believes she was abducted by aliens.
-Oh, and Harold Budd and Robin Guthrie (the Cocteau Twins) provide the lovely score.
+Yes, Mysterious Skin is disturbing--it concerns sexual abuse and the results thereof--but Araki suggests more than he shows, and the filmmaker coaxes fine performances from his cast, particularly Joseph Gordon-Levitt (yep, that Third Rock from the Sun kid) as the sociopathic Neil, Brady Corbet as the likably pathetic Brian, and Mary Lynn Rajskub (24's Chloe) as a woman who also believes she was abducted by aliens.
+Oh, and Harold Budd and Robin Guthrie of the Cocteau Twins provide the lovely score.

 Egyptian: Thurs., 6/2, 9:15PM and Uptown: Sat., 6/4, 3:45PM.